SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00014_Finding-Log-Files-and-Configuration-XML/index.rst

 The log files will be found in the system providing the IIS service in one of the following directories:

   .. code-block:: console

     C:\inetpub\wwwroot\treon_r****\App_Data\Logs
     C:\inetpub\wwwroot\sim_r****\App_Data\Logs

-Please make copies of all log files, combine them in a .zip file and send them to support@treon.de .

 .. image:: _static/image001.png